Epidiolex (cannabidiol) is a prescription drug used to manage seizures caused by certain disorders. Epidiolex comes as a liquid that you swallow.

 - vomiting

-Mild side effects of many drugs may go away within a few days to a couple of weeks.
+Mild side effects of drugs may go away within a few days to a couple of weeks.
 But if they become bothersome, talk with your doctor or pharmacist.

 Serious side effects